encgoo/hackerrank/Graph/README.md

 ### 2.4 Kruskal (MST): Really Special Subtree
-This [problem](https://www.hackerrank.com/challenges/kruskalmstrsub/problem) is just straight forward approach of Kruskal algorithm as discussed above.
+This [problem](https://www.hackerrank.com/challenges/kruskalmstrsub/problem) is just a straightforward approach of Kruskal algorithm as discussed above.

 Note that a line is missing in the framework code to output the result.

 ```fptr.write(str(res) + '\n')```

 Python [code](kruskal_mst_really_special_subtree.py)